Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 This folder contains compiled versions of the **XTouch Mini** script for **Ableton Live**.

 👉 To install, simply copy these files into the folder:
-`Ableton/User Remote Scripts`
+`Ableton/User Remote Scripts/XTouch_Mini`
-The included user manual will guide you through the installation and usage.
+The included complete user manual will guide you through the installation and usage.

 ---